C-W-Sigg/C-W-Sigg/README.md

 - 👨‍🎓     I’m currently learning github, lua, atom, etc...

+- 🧔  👨‍🏫  👦👧  I’m interested in learning
+- .......to contribute to the Star Wars Legion Mod in TTS
-- 🧔  👨‍🏫  👦👧  I’m interested in learning to help teach my elementary age kids to make roblox games.
+- .......to help teach my elementary age kids to make roblox games.

 - ⌚ 👂 Once I watch and learn enough my first goal is to contribute to the Tabletop Simulator Mod for Star Wars Legion ⭐ ☄

 - Learning for my kids, my Hobby, and possible work applications.
 Dream Big and take baby steps!

 - 📫 How to reach me ...LordDorn on Star Wars Legion TTS Discord